akristic/orange-cup/README.md

 # Testing with Postman
 Import collection in postman from file: orange-cup-endpoint-test-collection.postman_collection In postman under Authorization tab select Type of authorization to OAuth 2.0.
 Use newly created token and paste it in Access Token box.
 Important: You must have database "orange" created and populated with some dummy data.
-Run all post test under admin folder to populate database.
-Do this few times to have few rows in database.
+Run all POST test under admin folder to populate database.
+Do this 3 or more times to have at least 3 rows in database.
+First create 3 players, than 3 settings and than 3 matches.
+Order is important because you can't create matches without valid player and settings primary key.